Lawrence University: Media

 The campus newspaper, The Lawrentian, comes out once per week while school is in session.
-Although it is student operated, it receives university funding.
+Although it is student operated, it receives university funding through the Lawrence University Community Council (LUCC), Lawrence's student government.
 It was first published in May 1884 by a committee representing four literary societies at Lawrence University: the Philalathean, and Phoenix ("gentlemen's societies"); and the Athena and Lawrean ("ladies' societies").
 Prior to The Lawrentian, the Phoenix Society had published a newspaper called The Collegian from 1867 to 1878, while the Philalathean and Athena societies published The Neoterian from 1876 to 1878.
 The two newspapers were merged as The Collegian and Neoterian in 1878, and was reorganized as The Lawrentian in 1884.

-Lawrence had a radio station, WLFM, from 1955 (broadcasting beginning in 1956) through 2005.
+Lawrence has a radio station, WLFM, initially operated from 1955 (broadcasting beginning in 1956) through 2005.
+After 2005 the station was converted to radio broadcast and operated until 2021.
+In October 2025, a new online WLFM was purchased and has since continued operation.